SushmitaGoswami/spring_AOP/README.md

 - execution point cut - applied to method execution pattern - execution(<method modifier> (optional) <return type> <package name.class name> (optional) <method_name(param_name)> <throw exception> (optional)

+ It is possible to reuse a advice using a pointcut declaration.
+Also, it is possible to combine multiple point cuts and the operators are as follows.
+    - AND (&&)
+    - OR (||)
+    - NOT (!)

+### Ordering of the Advice
+    It is possible to order the advice which will gurantee the ordering of those aspect when applied to a target object.

+## JoinPoints
+   It is possible to retrieve the method signature and arguments using a JointPoint.